zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 6. Click on the Hierarchy tab.
      ![](images/emmonlab7step6.png " ")

 7. The Hierarchy tab is where you design the hierarchical levels of your Administration Group.
 This is accomplished by selecting one or more target properties which will define the membership criteria for the Administration Group.
-In this lab, we have already selected Lifecycle Status target property for this Admin Group, with target property values of Test, Development, and Production.
+In this lab, we have already selected Lifecycle Status target property for this Admin Group, with target property values of Test, and Production.
      ![](images/emmonlab7step7.png " ")

 8. Click on the Template Collections tab.